docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 {{< /tab >}}
 {{< /tabs >}}

-### Create a registry.json file using the command line
+### Option 4: Create a registry.json file using the command line

 To create a `registry.json` using the command line, use the following instructions based on your user's operating system.